lessmarkup/less-markup/README.txt

 * Record lists (grids) based on ngGrid with automatic column definitions based on model in the code.
 No markup is required to create functional grids.
 * Tree-based navigation support.
 Compare to flat navigation used in classic ASP.NET MVC.
 * Consistent tree navigation support.
 You can start from any page in the tree - the page together with scripts and style files will be loaded only once and then the engine will reload only required parts of the pages during navigation.
+* You can use normal ASP.NET MVC controllers

 Please read project wiki for additional information: https://github.com/mvcdesign/less-markup/wiki